 orAFTER

-keyword to determine when to the trigger should occur in response to a specific event e.g.,INSERT
+keyword to determine when the trigger should respond to a specific event e.g.,INSERT

 ,UPDATE